objcio/articles/2014-12-?-lldb-debugging.md

 	Breakpoint 1: no locations (pending).
 	WARNING:  Unable to resolve breakpoint to any actual locations.

 Since LLDB is looking for a *symbol*, it won't find it, and your breakpoint will never fire.
 What you need to do is set a condition, `[self isKindofClass:[MyViewController class]]`, and then put the breakpoint on `UIViewController`.
-Normally, putting a condition like this will work, however, here it doesn’t since we don’t own the implementation of the superclass.
+Normally, setting a condition like this will work, however, here it doesn’t since we don’t own the implementation of the superclass.

 `viewDidAppear:` is a method that Apple wrote, and thus, there are no symbols for it; there is no `self` when inside that method.
 If you wanted to use `self` in a symbolic breakpoint, you would have to know where it is (it could be in the registers or on the stack; in x86 you’ll find it at `$esp+4`).
 This is a pain though, because there are already at least four architectures you’d have to know (x86, x86-64, armv7, armv64).
 Oof!
-You can imagine taking the time to learn the instruction set and calling convention for each, and then writing a command that will set a breakpoint for you on the correct super class and with the correct condition.
-Luckily, this has already been done in [Chisel](https://github.com/facebook/chisel), and is called `message`:
+You can imagine taking the time to learn the instruction set and [calling convention](http://en.m.wikipedia.org/wiki/Calling_convention) for each one, and then writing a command that will set a breakpoint for you on the correct super class and with the correct condition.
+Luckily, this has already been done in [Chisel](https://github.com/facebook/chisel), and is called `bmessage`:

 	(lldb) bmessage -[MyViewController viewDidAppear:]